New Mexico United: Stadium

 The club plays at Rio Grande Credit Union Field at Isotopes Park, known as only Isotopes Park in 2019 and nicknamed The Lab, a baseball stadium that is primarily home to the Albuquerque Isotopes of the Pacific Coast League.
 New Mexico United will play at the facility until a soccer-specific stadium is built.
 The Isotopes will remain the primary tenant and the USL team will schedule its home games during away games for the Isotopes.
 The stadium seats 13,500 spectators for baseball games.

 In February 2020, New Mexico United announced that it would develop a home stadium and community culture center after being awarded $4.1 million in capital outlay funds by the state legislature.
 A public poll of Albuquerque residents conducted in January 2021 found strong support for the construction of the stadium and culture center complex.

 On July 25, 2021, Albuquerque Mayor Tim Keller announced a stadium financing plan that would involve selling $50 million in public bonds to fund part of the $65–75 million construction cost.
 The team agreed to commit $10 million in upfront costs, and another $22 million in rent over the next 25 years.
 The plan was forwarded to the City Council, which agreed to put it to a public vote on November 2.
 The ballot measure was rejected by a 2–1 margin.

+On August 20, 2024, the Albuquerque City Council approved the construction of the new home stadium to be located at the Balloon Fiesta Park.